mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "I promise that I won't ask any more questions.
 And I won't steal your ear device.
 I just have some water for you here by the door."

-Thi slowly creaked the door open just enough to look outside at Mel's distance, and reach for the glass.
-Thi kept the door cracked like this, sipping on water and glancing at Mel with exhausted but vigilant eyes.
-In the crack of light, she could see that the reed trousers and top thi had worn before had returned to hae body.
+Thi slowly creaked the door open just enough to listen for Melna and reach for the glass which Melna gave eagerly.
+Thi kept the door cracked like this, sipping on water and listening vigilantly for any changes or movements.
+A crack of light shone through and Melna could see the beauty of Liffa's robes clothing Linyu's shoulders.

 "You know, my spouse...
 Liffa." she began, fighting off her own tears, "Thi used to run to the washroom whenever thi was upset too.
 I never did a great job comforting hae.
 That was more of the other one's job."